lgr/jquery-dropdown-select/README.md

 * And that's it!
 Well, before that is good to customize the DropDownSelec settings.
 Here are the possible options:

+`before` - if true, the menu is inserted in DOM before the anchor element

-`button` - if true, the anchor HTML element will be additionally converted into the jQuery button widget `change_element` - if true, the anchor HTML element will be converted into the jQuery menu widget `choices` - the array of objects that represent the possible choices offered in the menu.
+`button` - if true, the anchor HTML element will be additionally converted into the jQuery button widget

+`change_element` - if true, the anchor HTML element will be converted into the jQuery menu widget

+`choices` - the array of objects that represent the possible choices offered in the menu.
 Each choice is an object that with two attributes: `id` - defines unique ID of the choice, `label` - is the displayed label of the choice.

 `css` - additional css attributes applied on the menu elements.
 By default:
-`initial` – ID of the menu element that will be selected durin the initialization `initial_index` - initial option can be specified using it's index position in the menu (the first option has the index 0) `initial_value` - initial option can be specified using it's value `open` – the event that triggers the menu (by default it's 'click')

 ```js
 css: {
 	element: {